 Key Haven is one of Key West's best communities for raising a family, quiet and away from the nightlife.
 Many Key West professionals living and working in the community choose to make this their home.
 The majority of homes are waterfront and, because this community is Gulf-side, have the sunset view.
 Homes are mostly 2-4 bedrooms and have easy access to oceanside by boat under the Cow Key Bridge.
 Key Haven is only minutes away from Key West but offers a unique opportunity for single-family homeownership on waterfront lots away from the hustle and bustle.

-Once the economy improves, there are plans for the last undeveloped area closest to US 1, on Key Haven.
+Currently there are plans for the last undeveloped area closest to US 1, on Key Haven.
 There will be a total of 43 luxury single-family Key West-style homes built.
 In addition, 10,000 square feet will be set aside for commercial development.
 The Lower Florida Keys will take full advantage of this commercial area which will sit behind the gas station on US 1.
 Blending well with the existing 475 residential homes on Key Haven, the Key Haven Civic Association endorses this development, and I'm sure many of these homes will be purchased by residents of the Key West community.

 Big Coppitt Key lies 10 miles east of Key West in between Rockland Key to the West and the high ended gated community of Shark Key to the east.
 The key is an irregular shape, approximately 1 ½ miles long by ½ mile wide.
 Big Coppitt sits primarily on the Gulf side of US 1 and comprises residential neighborhoods aside from some commercial establishments along US 1.
 There are a couple of gas station/convenience stores and a family-style casual restaurant named Bobalu's.
 There are two churches and the Southern Key Cemetery.
-Being on the Gulf side, there is excellent boating access to the Back Country, a favorite recreational area with beaches and uninhabited islands.
+Being on the Gulf side, there is excellent boating access to the Back Country, a favorite recreational area with beaches, sand bars and uninhabited islands.

 Real estate here is less expensive than in Key West and is a popular area not only for young families but also military personnel - not being far from Boca Chica Naval Air Station.